 i) an optional <locTimestamp> element containing the date and time the location measurement was made;

-ii) an optional <FunctionalAlias> element containing the functional alias status change that tiggered the location measurement.
+ii) an optional <FunctionalAlias> element containing the functional alias status change that tiggered the location measurement; and

+iii) an optional <InterRatType> element containing the inter-RAT change type.
+The <InterRatType> element set to:

+A) "5G-MBS-to-LTE-MBMS" when the inter-system switching from 5G MBS session to LTE MBMS bearer;

+B) "5G-MBS-to-LTE-unicast" when the inter-system switching from 5G MBS session to LTE unicast bearer;

+C) "LTE-MBMS-to-5G-MBS" when the inter-system switching from LTE MBMS to 5G MBS session; or

+D) "LTE-MBMS-to-5G-unicast" when the inter-system switching from LTE MBMS to 5G unicast PDU session.

 The contents of the subelements in the <CurrentLocation> subelement of the <Report> element can be encrypted.
 The following rules are applied when any of these elements are included: